-As you can see from the video, Dropbox’s culture focuses on its people.
+Dropbox’s culture focuses on its people.
 Empowering their employees to utilise their skills and talents in an unrestricted way is at the core of Dropbox’s values.
-And this translates to the work produced by the team, including their fun 404 page.
+And this translates to the work produced by the team.

 Just take a look at a statement from their jobs page: